leinelissen/json-selector-benchmark/README.md

 ```

 ## Contributions
+This benchmark is far from complete.
 Any contributions are warmly welcomed.
+We particularly look forward to either missing libraries or more diverse benchmark suites.
 Please submit a PR request and I will take a look at merging it.

 ## Credits
 &copy; Lei Nelissen 2021